 3. Price Alert

-This feature allows users to track the price change for the best deals and sends out notifications to the subscribers via emails, SMS, or push notification if the price goes down.
-All of this increases chances that a user will come back to your site!
+This feature allows users to track the price change for the best deals and sends out notifications to the subscribers via emails, SMS, or push notifications if the price goes down.
+All of this increases the chances that a user will come back to your site!

-Some websites even allow the more patient users set a target price to get alerted when the expected price appear:
+Some websites even allow more patient users to set a target price to get alerted when the expected price appear:

 4. Price History

 This feature allows users to view trends and changes and can stimulate the users’ purchase activity when they see the tendency of the price to grow or to get lower.
-For example, looking for the flights, travelers usually search for the cheapest tickets and seeing the price history can help them understand if the current price is adequate and if it is the high time to buy.
+For example, looking for flights, travelers usually search for the cheapest tickets, and seeing the price history can help them understand if the current price is adequate and if it is high time to buy.

 5. Reviews 32% of customers read at least 4-6 reviews and 7% read up to 20 online reviews before making a purchase decision.

-Adding reviews to your aggregator is important as shoppers need to get a summary on the goods and services before they buy.
+Adding reviews to your aggregator is important as shoppers need to get a summary of the goods and services before they buy.

-You can add reviews the same way as all the rest of the information – taking them from the retailer’s website or allowing users to write them on your website.
+You can add reviews the same way as all the rest of the information - taking them from the retailer’s website or allowing users to write them on your website.
 In this case, you should take responsibility for the credibility of these reviews and their authors.
-Our developers can help on these tasks as at Greenice we have a profound experience with review websites and use the best practices for security and fraud detection.
+Our developers can help with these tasks as at Greenice we have a profound experience with reviews websites and using the best practices for security and fraud detection.

 Points and badges (TripAdvisor), gift cards, cashback, discount coupons (Pricewatch), and giveaways can motivate them to stay with you and ignore your competitors even if they have a better price.

-For example, CompareTheMarket gives movie tickets and Amazon gift cards to their customers.
+For example, CompareTheMarket gives movie tickets and Amazon gift cards to its customers.